pochka15/devops-for-programmers-project-77/README.md

 ## Enable HTTPS

 When creating terraform infrastructure it's automatically created a certificate for the domain you specified.
 See the [domain.tf](./terraform/domain.tf) for details.
 But in order to enable HTTPS you have to wait until certificate status becomes "ISSUED".
-When it's issued, you have to go through the next steps manually 😕:
+When it's issued, you have two options.
+First is to go and change balancer listener manually in the Yandex Cloud console.
+But this can lead to incorrect terraform state synchronization.
+Second is to go through the next steps manually 😕:

 1. Destroy these resources (Note: you can just comment the resource blocks and apply terraform)
    1. `yandex_alb_load_balancer.hexlet-balancer` from the [balancer.tf](./terraform/balancer.tf)